- Home

 Brachytherapy

-Brachytherapy is a type of targeted internal radiation therapy where the radiation source is placed inside the body.
-Giving doses of radiation directly into the prostate may help to limit the radiation dose to nearby tissues such as the rectum and bladder.
+Brachytherapy is a type of targeted internal radiation therapy where the radiation source is placed inside the body near the prostate.
+Giving doses of radiation directly into the prostate can lower the amount of unwanted radiation going into areas such as the rectum and bladder.

-There are two different types of brachytherapy: permanent or temporary.
-If you already have significant urinary symptoms or a large prostate, brachytherapy is not suitable.
+There are 2 different types of brachytherapy: permanent and temporary.
+If you already have significant urinary symptoms or a large prostate, brachytherapy may not be suitable.

 Learn more about: